lars30/the-little-mongodb-book/en/mongodb.markdown

 ## Mastering Selectors ##
 In addition to the six concepts we've explored, there's one practical aspect of MongoDB you need to have a good grasp of before moving to more advanced topics: query selectors.
 A MongoDB query selector is like the `where` clause of an SQL statement.
 As such, you use it when finding, counting, updating and removing documents from collections.
 A selector is a JSON object, the simplest of which is `{}` which matches all documents (`null` works too).
 If we wanted to find all female unicorns, we could use `{gender:'f'}`.

 Before delving too deeply into selectors, let's set up some data to play with.
-First, remove what we've put so far in the `unicorns` collection via: `db.unicorns.remove()` (since we aren't supplying a selector, it'll remove all documents).
+First, remove what we've put so far in the `unicorns` collection via: `db.unicorns.remove({})` (since we aren't supplying a selector, it'll remove all documents).
 Now, issue the following inserts to get some data we can play with (I suggest you copy and paste this):

 	db.unicorns.insert({name: 'Horny',
 		dob: new Date(1992,2,13,7,47),